Dioti/SpartaBot/README.md

 # SpartaBot
-Discord bot with various functionalities.
+A Discord bot with various functionalities.

+In development.